itpartnersillinois/occrl-update/winter24/beyond the checkmark.md

 ---
 layout: article.liquid
-pageTitle: OCCRL Leads its Second Illinois Community College Leadership Institute
+pageTitle: Beyond the Checkmark: Transforming Program Review from Compliance to Strategic Development
-byline: By Sal Nudo
+byline: By Jewel A. Bourne and Gianina Baker
-section: Community
+section:
 ---
 <ilw-content width="page">